 Units or shares of AIFs may be marketed in other Member States or EEA States by means of the passporting procedure provided in the applicable rules as transposed from AIFMD.

 A third party Fund manager which can be unregulated or supervised.
-Quick licenses gained from this process, usually with 10 days.
+Quick licenses gained

 Professional Investor Funds vs Alternative Investment Funds